 - Have a significant adverse effect on the whole/parts of the school community and/or

-- Are pursued in a manner which can be perceived as intimating and oppressive by the recipient.
+- Are pursued in a manner which can be perceived as intimidating and oppressive by the recipient.
 This could include situations where persistent demands and criticisms whilst not particularly taxing or serious when view in isolation, have a cumulative effect over time of undermining confidence, well-being and health.

 Complainants should limit the number of communications with a school while a complaint is being progressed.
 It is not helpful if repeated correspondence is sent (either by letter, phone, email or text) as it could delay the outcome being reached.

-Whenever possible, the Head Teacher or Chair of Governors will discuss any concerns with the Complainant informally, noting that their behaviour is considered to be becoming unreasonable / unacceptable before applying an ‘unreasonable’ marking.
-If a Complainant tries to reopen a previously resolved issue, the Chair of Governors will also inform them in writing that the procedure has been exhausted and that the matter is now closed.
+Whenever possible, the Head Teacher or Chair of Governors will discuss any concerns with the complainant informally, noting that their behaviour is considered to be becoming unreasonable / unacceptable before applying an ‘unreasonable’ marking.
+If a complainant tries to reopen a previously resolved issue, the Chair of Governors will also inform them in writing that the procedure has been exhausted and that the matter is now closed.

-- Inform the Complainant in writing that their behaviour is now considered by the School to be unreasonable / unacceptable, and therefore further action will be taken.
+- Inform the complainant in writing that their behaviour is now considered by the School to be unreasonable / unacceptable, and therefore further action will be taken.

-- For Complainants who excessively contact the School causing a significant level of disruption, we may specific methods of communication and limit the number of communications in a communication plan.
+- For complainants who excessively contact the School causing a significant level of disruption, we may specific methods of communication and limit the number of communications in a communication plan.
 This may include all routine (non-emergency) contacts with the school being by letter only.

-- Inform the Complainant that all meetings with a member of staff will be conducted with a second person present and that notes of meetings may be taken in the interest of all parties.
+- Inform the complainant that all meetings with a member of staff will be conducted with a second person present and that notes of meetings may be taken in the interest of all parties.

 - In response to any serious incident of aggression or violence, the concerns and actions taken will be put in writing immediately and the police will be informed.

-- The Complainant may be asked to leave the school premises immediately (if their behaviour is a cause for concern and may be placing pupils, staff and other members of the community at risk).
+- The complainant may be asked to leave the school premises immediately (if their behaviour is a cause for concern and may be placing pupils, staff and other members of the community at risk).
 Refusal may result in notification to the police.

-- The Complainant may be barred from the school premises either temporarily or for a fixed time period subject to any representations that they wish to make.
-The School will always give the Complainant the opportunity to formally express their views on the decision to bar in writing.
+- The complainant may be barred from the school premises either temporarily or for a fixed time period subject to any representations that they wish to make.
+The school will always give the complainant the opportunity to formally express their views on the decision to bar in writing.
 The decision to bar should then be reviewed taking into account any representations made by the parent, and either confirmed or lifted.
-If the decision is confirmed, the Complainant will be notified in writing, explaining how long the bar will be in place.
+If the decision is confirmed, the complainant will be notified in writing, explaining how long the bar will be in place.
 Anyone wishing to complain about being barred can do so, by letter or email, to the Head Teacher or Chair of Governors.
 Once the school’s own complaints procedure has been completed, the only remaining avenue of appeal is through the Courts; independent legal advice must therefore be sought.

-- The School may consider taking legal action from Lewisham Local Authority on pursing a case under Anti-Harassment Legislation.
+- The school may consider taking legal action from Lewisham Local Authority on pursing a case under Anti-Harassment Legislation.